SamuelSwartzberg/flashcardifying_text_temp/math.md

 #### commutative

-A commutative operation is one where changing the order of operands does not change the result.
+Commutatitivity is if changing the order of operands does not change the result.
-Addition and multiplication are commutative, subtraction and dicvision are noncommutative.
+Addition and multiplication are commutative, subtraction and division are noncommutative.

 #### associative

-An associative operation is one where rearranging parenthesis will not change the result.
+Associativity is rearranging parenthesis will not change the result.
 Addition and multiplication (if not mixed) are associative, subtraction and division are nonassociative.

 #### distributive

-an operation is distributive if it is both left- and right-distributive left-distributive|ζ * (x+y) = (ζ * x) + (ζ * y)
+something is distributive if it is both left- and right-distributive left-distributive|ζ * (x+y) = (ζ * x) + (ζ * y)
 right-distributive|(x+y) * ζ = (ζ * x) + (ζ * y)

 ### arguments

+#### arity

 The »arity« of something specifies how many ＿operands＿ or ＿arguments＿ are involved.
 Arity is a property of operations or functions. arity and adicity are rough synonyms
-The arity is specified in latinate numbers adicity is specified in greek-derived numbers.
+The arity is specified in latinate numbers adicity is specified in greek-derived numbers. something variadic has an indefinite arity
-adicity: monadic, dyadic, triadic, tetradic, pentadic, hexadic... there is an adicity for every arity.
-A function with an arity of 1 takes one argument.
-A ternary operator takes 3 operands.
-(arg1, arg2, arg3, arg4)add has an arity of ⟮4⟯
-Something with indefinite arity is called ⟮variadic⟯

-A n-ary function takes n arguments.
-3+6=9 is a binary operation.
-Arity of...|Name
+table:Arity of...|Name
 ⟮0⟯|⟮nullary⟯
 ⟮1⟯|⟮unary⟯
 ⟮2⟯|⟮binary⟯